10 Minute Quickstart Guide

 Fetch movies with a genre specified at query-time

-Query the DX Engine with a context that specifies genre = comedy
+Query the DX Engine via the API with a Context that specifies genre = comedy

 POST {{engineUrl}}/experience/components/_query